 James L. Hougland: 454 Life Sciences Complex

-Carlos A. Castañeda, Joseph Chaiken, Arindam Chakraborty, John D. Chisholm, Heather D. Coleman, Steve Dorus, Robert P. Doyle, Scott E. Erdman, Thomas P. Fondy, John M. Franck, Johnathan French, Paul Gold, Sarah E. Hall, Heidi Hehnly, James A. Hewett, Sandra J. Hewett, James L. Hougland, Ivan V. Korendovych, Donna L. Korol, Timothy M. Korter, Katharine Lewis, Yan-Yeung Luk, Jessica MacDonald, Eleanor Maine, Olga Makhlynets, Mathew M. Maye, Davoud Mozhdehi, Melissa E. Pepling, Ramesh Raina, Karin Ruhlandt, Robert B. Silver, James T. Spencer, Michael B. Sponsler, Rachel C. Steinhardt, Nancy I. Totah, Roy D. Welch, and Jon Zubieta
+Melanie Blanden, Carlos A. Castañeda, Joseph Chaiken, Arindam Chakraborty, John D. Chisholm, Heather D. Coleman, Steve Dorus, Robert P. Doyle, Scott E. Erdman, Thomas P. Fondy, John M. Franck, Jonathan French, Paul Gold, Sarah E. Hall, Heidi Hehnly, James A. Hewett, Sandra J. Hewett, James L. Hougland, Ivan V. Korendovych, Donna L. Korol, Timothy M. Korter, Katharine Lewis, Yan-Yeung Luk, Jessica MacDonald, Eleanor Maine, Olga Makhlynets, Mathew M. Maye, Davoud Mozhdehi, Melissa E. Pepling, Ramesh Raina, Surahbi Raina, Karin Ruhlandt, Robert B. Silver, James T. Spencer, Michael B. Sponsler, Rachel C. Steinhardt, Nancy I. Totah, and Roy D. Welch

 Biochemistry is the study of the molecular basis of life.
 Lying at the interface between chemistry and biology, biochemistry is concerned with the structure and interaction of proteins, nucleic acids, and other biomolecules as related to their function in biological systems.
 As one of the most dynamic areas of science, biochemistry has led to improved medicines and diagnostic agents, new ways of controlling disease, and greater understanding of the chemical factors that control our general health and well-being.